prayeole/ai-on-eks/website/docs/guidance/benchmarking/3-benchmarking-with-inference-perf/3-complete-deployment-example-guide.md

 #### Handling Model Dependencies

 Some models require additional Python packages that aren't included in the base inference-perf container.
-The most common requirement is `sentencepiece` for Mistral and Llama models.
+For example, `sentencepiece` is needed for Mistral and Llama models.
+Qwen3 models use tiktoken which is already included, so no additional packages are required.

 **Two approaches:**